 - We save money!
 We spend less on traditional feed, and have calculated that our costs are $3-4 less per hundred weight of milk than confinement operations.

 Grazing on Our Farm

 On the farm, we have 160 registered Jersey milking cows and from April until late November, they are out grazing in the pastures.
-Each day after morning milking, the cows are led out into their pasture where water is also available.
-In the evening, they return to the barn for another milking.
+Every night, after the evening milking, the cows are led out into their pasture where water is also available.
+In the morning, they return to the barn for another milking.
 During the winter months the cows are fed a ration of non-GMO corn silage that we grow here on the farm, as well as a variety of grass hay, and alfalfa hay that we grow.
+In the summer, their pasture ration is also supplemented with the same mixed ration.
 In our pasture system, our cows are rotated to a fresh paddock of grass every 24 hours.
 The cows eat a paddock down and then transition to the next, allowing each paddock a period of two full weeks to grow back before it is grazed again.
 We mow the paddocks a few times every year to help keep the grass fresh and to prevent weeds from growing.
 No chemicals are ever sprayed on our grasses, all weed control is done by mowing the paddocks down.

 On-Farm Creamery & Meat Animals

 In 2009, after intensive research and planning inspired by fluctuating milk prices and the desire to create opportunities for future generations of the Kilgus family, we decided to shift our business model from selling milk into commercial markets to selling our own bottled milk.
 We built an on-farm creamery and country store and began building our reputation as the only local supplier of single-source milk bottled on a farm in Illinois.
 While this didn’t change much about how we farm, it altered a lot about how our business and family work together, intensifying the need for all hands on deck and creating a new focal point for us to organize around.